atorus-research/Tplyr/README.md

 ## The `tplyr_table` Object

-The `tplyr_table` object is the main container upon which a `tplyr` table is constructed. `tplyr` tables are made up of one or more layers.
+The `tplyr_table` object is the main container upon which a `Tplyr` table is constructed. `Tplyr` tables are made up of one or more layers.
 Each layer contains an instruction for a summary to be performed.
 The `tplyr_table` object contains those layers, and the general data, metadata, and logic necessary.